antoinelutti/QUIQI/README.md

 	- ‘Specificity’: As for a ‘Full’ analysis, the statistical analysis involves one-sample t-tests of the age-dependence of the data on age.
 However, the age assigned to each dataset is scrambled randomly across the datasets to allow for the monitoring of false positives.
 The number of repetitions of this analysis is set by AnalParams.NRepeats in the GetAnalParams function.
 Note that in order to limit the size of the provided data, the number of repetitions was set to 10 to compute the provided results (1000 in the scientific article).
 Another two types of analysis are enabled in the provided script but were not run to generate analysis results as they require datasets within a narrow age-range, of which not enough are available here:
 	- ‘GroupComparison’: as ‘Specificity’, this analysis aims to monitor the occurrence of false positives in the analyses.
 Here, this is done in the context of a group comparison using two-sample t-statistics.
 The number of datasets in the 1st group is set by AnalParams.Ngroup1 in the GetAnalParams function.
 As for ‘Specificity’ analyses, the number of repetitions of this analysis is set by AnalParams.NRepeats in the GetAnalParams function.
 	- ‘MotionBias’: this analysis examines the dependence of the R2* data on the MDI (bias).
-This is achieved using one-sample t-test, inserting the MDI values into the design matrix.
+This is achieved using F-tests, inserting the MDI values into the design matrix.
 The powers of the MDI values inserted into the design matrix is set by  Params.MotionRegPowers field in the GetParams function.
 Note that the variable settings underlying each type of analysis are determined in the function GetAnalParams
 ### Main QUIQI functions
 Besides the top-level function RunQUIQI.m, the main functions used in this package are: